BonnyAD9/raplay/README.md

 ## Know issues
 - The sound is not clear when playing high sample rates relative to what is set by the device (192000Hz/41000Hz)
+    - this has now been fixed with a workaround and should not be problem on most devices